grimme-lab/qvSZP/README.md

 # qvSZP
 This tool sets up an ORCA calculation using the q-vSZP basis set (submitted to _The Journal of Chemical Physics_).
 It is intended to work with ORCA version 5.0.4 and higher.
 The project depends on other subprojects, the most important being `tblite` (https://github.com/tblite/tblite) and `stdlib` (https://github.com/fortran-lang/stdlib).

+The basis sets itself is located in `q-vSZP_basis/`.
+Besides the full q-vSZP basis set, also a version without polarization functions (`basisq_wopol`) is available.

 ## Installation
 ### Release version (recommended)
 The use of the statically-linked release binary [`qvSZP`] is recommended.
 The binary has to be added to a location belonging to your `$PATH` variable.